viridienne/The-Swordman/README.md

-My first 3D Project, lost the codes but the build is still intact and playable
+My first 3D Project, accidentally deleted codes but the build is still intact and playable